viceroypenguin/SuperLinq/README.md

 Awaits completion of all asynchronous evaluations irrespective of whether they succeed or fail.
 An additional argument specifies a function that projects the final result given the source item and completed task.

-### Memoize

-Creates a sequence that lazily caches the source as it is iterated for the first time, reusing the cache thereafter for future re-iterations.
-If the source is already cached or buffered then it is returned verbatim.

 ### TrySingle